Data & Intelligence

 EMPEA’s 8th Annual Global Limited Partners Survey collected the views of 106 LPs from 28 countries around the world to better understand their changing attitudes toward private equity investing in emerging markets.
 This study provides EMPEA Members and the broader industry with a greater understanding of how LPs view the asset class, how their attitudes have changed over time, what their plans are for investment and what factors will shape the future of private equity investment in emerging markets.

-- Three-quarters (75%) of LPs expect their commitments to emerging markets to increase over the next two years.
-By contrast, only 26% of LPs anticipate they will expand their investments in developed markets over the same time period.
+- Three-quarters of LPs expect their commitments to emerging markets to increase over the next two years.
+By contrast, only 26% of LPs anticipate they will expand their investments in developed markets in the same time period.
 This differential in planned commitments is consistent with overall patterns in global fundraising: in 2011, emerging markets captured 15% of total PE capital raised globally, from only 4% of the global total in 2004.

 - More than half of LPs (57%) expect that emerging markets will account for 16% or more of their total PE allocation in two years’ time, on par with the 58% having similar expectations in the 2011 Survey.

-- Latin America beyond Brazil has edged out Brazil itself as the most attractive destination for dealmaking, with Brazil, China and Southeast Asia close behind.
+- Latin America (ex.
+Brazil) has edged out Brazil as the region viewed as most attractive for dealmaking, with Brazil, China and Southeast Asia close behind.
 India continued its slide, falling to sixth place, while Central and Eastern Europe, once viewed as among the most attractive markets for PE, slipped into last place.

 David Rubenstein | Co-Founder and Managing Director, The Carlyle Group